mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Shared Objects/Interfaces&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Edit the IP address- populate it with the IP address of the TDM server.&nbsp;</p>
+<p>Edit the IP address, populate it with the IP address of the TDM server.&nbsp;</p>
-<p>Edit the password- populate it with the Redis password on the TDM server.&nbsp;</p>
+<p>Edit the password, populate it with the Redis password of the TDM server.&nbsp;</p>
 </td>
 </tr>
 <tr>